broadinstitute/warp/pipelines/broad/rna_seq/RNAWithUMIsPipeline.changelog.md

 2022-02-24 (Date of Last Commit)

 * Added the contamination task to the workflow
+* Standardized the gatk docker version to 4.2.5.0 and corrected the docker for MarkDuplicates.

 # 1.0.2
 2022-02-18 (Date of Last Commit)